Archaversine/allen/README.md

 ## Constraints

-To apply relations to two intervals, or a constraint, you may use the `constrain` function:
+To specify relations to two intervals, or a constraint, you may use the `assume` function:

 ```haskell
 calc :: Allen ()